15 Reasons for Slow Internet

 • Inspect visible cables for kinks, frays, or chew marks.

-• Replace old ethernet cables with newer Cat6 or Cat7 cables.
+• Replace old Ethernet cables with newer Cat6 or Cat7 cables.

 • Contact your ISP to check the line coming into your house.